Deftr1dg3/metadata_remover/README.md

-## Utility removes metadata from *.jpg file.
+# Utility removes or replaces metadata in *.jpg file.

-Also, there is possibility to replace metadat with metadata template, that was created on Samsung S20 FE device.
+The CLI is very easy.
+Just type "./metadata --help" to see all options.